Calibrating LLM Confidence by Probing Perturbed Representation Stability: Method

 \textbf{Classification Head} \quad The embedding $e$ is then passed to an MLP classification head, $C$.
 This head outputs a 2-dimensional logit vector, $Z_{\text{conf}} = C(e)$.
 This architectural choice for binary correctness prediction (incorrect vs. correct) is similar to that used by \citet{kapoor-etal-2024-calibration}.
 The final confidence score, $P(\text{correct}|A)$, is obtained via a softmax function applied to $Z_{\text{conf}}$.

 \textbf{Training Procedure} \quad Following the contrastive pre-training of the projection network, the projection network ($E_{\text{MC}}$ or $E_{\text{OE}}$) and the classification head $C$ are jointly fine-tuned.
 This stage employs a standard cross-entropy loss, again supervised by the ground truth correctness of answer $A$.
+Further implementation details of both $E_{\text{MC}}$ and $E_{\text{OE}}$, including the results of our hyperparameter search and the finalized layer configurations, are provided in Appendix~\ref{app:ccps_architecture}.